 A participant receives DSL hours on the first day of hire or transfer date into a benefit-eligible status.
-Thereafter, a participant receives DSL hours on his or her anniversary date.
-A participant receives up to 10 days (or 80 hours) of DSL each year.
-Participants can accumulate up to 1,560 hours, or 195 days, of DSL.
+Thereafter, a participant receives DSL hours on each employment anniversary.
+A participant receives up to 80 hours of DSL each year.
+Participants can accumulate up to 1,560 hours of DSL.
 Unused DSL hours are not payable upon termination.
-Employees scheduled to work less than 40 hours per week will receive a prorated number of DSL hours equivalent to two times their scheduled workweek on their DSL anniversary date.
+Employees scheduled to work less than 40 hours per week will receive a prorated number of DSL hours equivalent to two times their scheduled work week on their DSL anniversary date.